dSupertramp/AItrika/CONTRIBUTING.md

-# How can you contribute to Cura? 💉📄
+# How can you contribute to AItrika? 💉📄

 Really thanks for your help.